QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step8/README.md

 ## What Students Learn

-1. How to map static percentage values to inline `style="width: 48%"` bars while keeping everything else in Tailwind classes.
+1. How to convert the Step 7 premium cards into inline-width bar tiles using literal percentage strings.
-2. How the shared `trafficSources` list from `AnalyticsBase` powers both the desktop rows (`hidden sm:block`) and mobile cards (`sm:hidden`).
+2. How the shared `trafficSources` list drives both the desktop rows (`hidden sm:block`) and mobile cards (`sm:hidden`) with matching bars.
-3. How to keep visuals accessible with labels, emoji icons, and textual deltas.
+3. How to keep visuals accessible with labels, emoji icons, and textual deltas while staying deterministic.
-4. How to leave the locked gradient CTA in place for Free users so the visuals reinforce the upgrade path.
+4. How to reuse the same locked gradient CTA for Free users so UI polish reinforces the upgrade path.

 ## Key Concepts